gofynd/fdk-store/markdown/collection/internal_/type-aliases/type-alias.GetCollectionItemsBySlugParam.md

 > `optional` **filters**: `boolean`

-- This is a boolean value, True for fetching all filter parameters and False for disabling the filter parameters.
+- True for fetching all filter parameters and
+False for disabling the filter parameters.

 ***